ameseee/kwk-curriculum-site/swift-ios/lessons/storyboard/index.md

 <div class="try-it">
   <h2>Try It: StoryBoard & Object Library</h2>
   <p>Building on your project, add constraints to each UI Object.
-Make sure to get _one_ object looking as expected before moving on to the next.</p>
+Make sure to get <em>one</em> object looking as expected before moving on to the next.</p>
 </div>

 ## Nice-To-Know: Nav Bar and Tool Bar